shiawasenahikari/UnoCard/README.md

 Stack
 -----
-+2 cards can be stacked.
++2 and Wild +4 cards can be stacked.
 A player that can't add to the stack must draw the total.
+If you make Wild +4 cards stackable, Wild +4 cards will become playable at any time, not just `when you don't have a card in your hand that matches the color of the previously played card`.
+For balance, Wild +4 cards will lose the `call the next color played` ability under this rule.

 <a name="chs" />

 🔍简介